k1voh/HostelManagementDBS/README.md

 The caretakers have control over any issues or student queries.
 The listboxes provided are pre-filled with the requests and once resolved, are sent to students for confirmation.
 They also have a feature to view student details and filter results specifically based on blocks or using student registration numbers.

+## Tech Stack Used
+- **C#**: Language used for coding logic into the project
+- **Visual Studio 2012**: IDE used for front-end design and connectivity with backend
+- **Oracle Database Client 12c**: Data access tool for integration with Oracle Database
+- **Oracle Express 21c**: Structure for database creation and management